Comparison · Territory Intelligence vs Property Records

 SCAYLED

-Paid per agent, not per agency.
+Priced per agent, not per agency.
+Signup is free.

 When to use which